Dot-H/mydbg/README.md

                     given in argument my_dbg tries to get the current one from the current address.

+    watchpoint
+            [ADDR] [COND] [LEN] [PID]
+                    Put a watchpoint at the address given in argumnent or at the current address if no argument.
+COND represents the exception condition of the watchpoint.
+LEN represents the number of watched bytes.
+PID represents the process.
+                    Possible values of COND are 'w' (write) 'rw' (read | right) and the default value is 'w'.
+                    Possible values of LEN are '1' (1 byte) '2' (2 byte) '4'
+                    (4 bytes) and '8' (8 bytes).

     break_list      List all the breakpoints

     break_del
+            [[dr]ID]
-            [ID]    Delete the breakpoint corresponding to the id given in argument.
+                    Delete the breakpoint corresponding to the id given in argument.
+If the breakpoint is an hardware breakpoint, the id must be preceded by 'dr'

     continue
             [PID]   Continue the execution of the pid given in argument.